Tkastylevsky/tp_clown/README.md

 These ORF will then be blasted on the coding sequences of Stegastes Partitus, retrieved from Biomart.
-To obtain the results from Transdecoder, please use transdec.sh To retrieve the genome of Stegastes Partitus with the chosen options, explained in the code, please use get_stegastes.sh.
+To obtain the results from Transdecoder, please use transdec.sh To retrieve the genome of Stegastes Partitus with the chosen options, explained in the code, please use get_stegastes.sh. to realise the blast, you will need to have a blast version installed on your machine.
+We have chosen to realise a Blastn, since our reference species is not too phylogenetically distant from the clownfish.
+Please use blast.sh in order to realise it.